 It’s a good idea to have biodegradable nappy sacks in which you can collect used biodegradable wet wipes that you dispose of in a suitable green bin.

 Very important: Don’t think because it’s biodegradable or compostable it can be flushed.
+They can’t be flushed!
 The sewage system doesn’t have the right chemical environment for the breakdown to happen effectively.

 How to travel with reusable wipes